 - Date of Birth

-- Eye colour
+- Eye color

-- Hair colour
+- Hair color

 - Turning points in their life

+In my personal opinion, I think every main character needs one.
+I always do an in-depth character profile for my MCs and a less intense one for the supporting characters.
+I find that it adds value without me even realizing it until later on in the process.
 There are lots of character templates online for people to print off and use.
 Or, if you’re savvy on the software, create your own—even a pen and paper will do.
 To practice, you could write a profile for yourself as a test run to see if you’re asking the right questions to establish a decent profile.

-Lara Willard, editor and story consultant, has a great array of sheets that she’s designed and displayed on her blog.
+Lara Willard, editor and story consultant, has an array of sheets that she’s designed and displayed on her blog.
 Check out her templates here.

+So, after doing a character profile, how should you use it?
 Once you’ve written out the profiles, that’s a lot of the hard work done.
 By doing this part of the process, you will have gotten to know each of your characters on a whole other level.
 It will show in your writing as you explore the depths of what you’ve discovered; the definition of their dimensions there for all to see as they face the challenges you’ve written for them.
 Profiling will also help you to side-step the stereotype, giving both your heroes and your antagonists a realistic voice.

 Please feel free to share in the comments below the ways you profile your characters.
-It will be great to hear from you!
+It will be great to hear from you.